kanadaj/sentry-operator/README.md

 worker-7ff67c8fd8-5nrrg                                         1/1     Running     0              24m
 ```

-On a single node this is easy enough to install using docker-compose (although not very scalable), but on a Kubernetes cluster this is a bit more difficult.
-There are a few Helm charts available, but they are all out of date (typically made for Sentry 10) and don't support the latest version of Sentry.
+On a single node this is easy enough to install using docker-compose (although not very scalable), but on a
+Kubernetes cluster this is a bit more difficult.
+There are a few Helm charts available,
+but they are all out of date (typically made for Sentry 10) and don't support the latest version of Sentry.

-This operator aims to solve that problem by using the self-hosted docker-compose file to figure out what containers to install.
+This operator aims to solve that problem by using the self-hosted docker-compose file to figure out what
+containers to install.
 This means that the operator will always be up to date with the latest version of Sentry.

+If a new version of sentry introduces new configuration that has to be made, it's easy enough to
+accommodate it by using the existing converters in `/Docker/Converters` to manipulate the resulting Pods,
+or by adding a new converter.

 ## TODO:
 - [X] ~~Vroom vroom~~